David H. Hoffman: 2010 Candidacy for US Senate

 In 2009, Hoffman announced his intentions to run for the United States Senate seat held by Roland Burris after Burris, who was appointed by then Governor Rod Blagojevich to fill the seat vacated by Barack Obama following Obama's election as President of the United States, announced he would not seek election to a full term.
-He was endorsed by every major newspaper in the state with the Chicago Tribune calling him “an incorruptible man who tells truth to power.".
-On February 2, 2010, Hoffman was narrowly defeated in the Democratic primary by state treasurer Alexi Giannoulias.
+He was endorsed by every major newspaper in the state with the Chicago Tribune calling him "an incorruptible man who tells truth to power."
+On February 2, 2010, Hoffman was defeated in the Democratic primary by state treasurer Alexi Giannoulias.